sidd190/duo-studios-clone/README.md

-# Duo Studios Website Clone
+# Duo Studios Website Clone - FrontEnd

 A high-fidelity, animated clone of the **Duo Studios** website built using **HTML, CSS, and JavaScript**, powered by **GSAP** for animations and **Locomotive Scroll** for smooth scrolling effects.